lsst-ts/LOVE-manager/README.md

 # LOVE Manager

-This repository contains the code of the Django Channels project that acts as middleware for the LOVE-frontend.
+This repository contains the code of the Django Channels project that acts as middleware for the LOVE-frontend

 ## Basic local usage